 - Dizziness and disorientation

-- Chest pains slowed heartbeat
+- Chest pain with a slowed heartbeat

-- Issues urinating or unusually dark urine
+- Issues with urinating or unusually dark urine

 - Problems breathing, respiratory issues